MikeCaspar/playbook_test_framework/README.md

     ansible-galaxy install MikeCaspar.playbook_test_framework

-This will download a boostrap or startup dependency list that will automatically load all sub-testing dependency roles from galaxy.
+This will download a bootstrap or startup dependency list that will automatically load all sub-testing dependency roles from galaxy.
 Once installed, to download all the testing roles, execute the following command:

     ansible-galaxy install -r requirements.yml